-The consolidated financial statements include Lazard Group and Lazard Group's principal operating subsidiaries: Lazard Frères & Co.
+The consolidated financial statements include Lazard Ltd, Lazard Group and Lazard Group's principal operating subsidiaries: Lazard Frères & Co.
 LLC ("LFNY"), a New York limited liability company, along with its subsidiaries, including Lazard Asset Management LLC and its subsidiaries (collectively referred to as "LAM"); the French limited liability companies Compagnie Financière Lazard Frères SAS ("CFLF") along with its subsidiaries, LFB and LFG, and Maison Lazard SAS and its subsidiaries; and Lazard & Co., Limited ("LCL"), through Lazard & Co., Holdings Limited ("LCH"), an English private limited company, together with their jointly owned affiliates and subsidiaries.

-Certain prior period amounts have been reclassified to conform to the current period presentation, primarily by separately presenting deferred tax assets and deferred tax liabilities in the consolidated statements of financial condition.
+Certain prior period amounts have been reclassified to conform to the current period presentation, primarily by separately presenting deferred tax assets, deferred tax liabilities and the tax receivable agreement obligation in the consolidated statements of financial condition and the consolidated statements of cash flows.